JavaMoney/exchange/readme.md

+# Exchange Rate API

-# Embedded Web Server Deployment
+## Embedded Web Server Deployment

 To bundle the product you will need Maven.
 Executing **mvn clean install**, you’ll get a fat jar.
 This jar is handy because it includes all the other dependencies and things